juanmv94/TravellersTalesPSXCollisionViewer/README.md

 Things you can see:
 * Level scenario meshes
 * Level items (ex: extra life, battery, powerups)
+* Sprites (Like stair bars at AH.
+Sprites are not 3d models, they are just plain 2d graphics placed at a 3D position)
 * Hidden items (with scale set to 0, like tokens, or first view buzz model in TS2)

 Things you can't see:
-* Sprites (Like stair bars at AH.
-Sprites are not 3d models, they are just plain 2d graphics placed at a 3D position) Sprites are already detected, but if you are reading this, sprite render is not implemented.
 * Enemies and characters (They are not present in level scene data, and are rendered out of this processed data)
 * Coins (An extension of the GFX viewer to show coins was planned at a point, but I finally thinked that it wasn't necesary.
 Coins and items data array in TS2 final/proto is placed at a fixed memory region for all levels just before collision data, very easy to find.
 Coins have id=0x10)